mixxxdj/manual/source/chapters/user_interface.rst

     the Cue point where it pauses the playback.
   * Tapping the Play/Pause button pauses the track at the current position.

+**Mixxx mode (no blinking)**

+  Is the same as the default Mixxx mode, but with no blinking indicators.

 **Pioneer mode**

 * It is basically the same as Mixxx mode but the buttons are more flashy like a